emberstack/kubernetes-reflector/README.md

   - Add `reflector.v1.k8s.emberstack.com/reflects: "<source namespace>/<source name>"` to the mirror object.
 The value of the annotation is the full name of the source object in `namespace/name` format.

   > Note: Add `reflector.v1.k8s.emberstack.com/reflected-version: ""` to the resource annotations when doing any manual changes to the mirror (for example when deploying with `helm` or re-applying the deployment script).
-This will reset the reflected version or the mirror.
+This will reset the reflected version of the mirror.

   Example mirror secret:
    ```yaml